Tips to avoid tow truck rip-offs in the snow

 Beware the truck driver who shows up unannounced in an unmarked vehicle offering to drag your car out of the ditch.

-Reputable towing companies will display their Department of Transportation certification number on their tow truck.
+In states that require a towing license, reputable towing companies will display their Department of Transportation certification number on their tow truck.
 That certification indicates the company is insured and certified for the job.
 Should something go even more wrong, you’re covered.

 Fair weather pricing